 Overall, it's a pretty attractive package and is worth a look for buyers in the market for a practical, economical and comfortable family estate car.

 - Excellent folding roof

 - Leisurely performance

-The convertible version of the 308 comes with an electrically operated metal roof, so it offers similar comfort with the roof up, and wind in the hair motoring when the roof is down.
-However, the 308 CC is heavier than the 308 hatchback thanks to the folding roof system and extra body strengthening, so it's not as economical or as enjoyable to drive.
+The convertible version of the Peugeot 308 has an electrically folding metal roof, so it's quiet and comfortable with the roof up, while offering wind-in-the-hair thrills with the roof is down.
+However, the 308 CC is heavier than the 308 hatchback (due to the folding roof system and extra body strengthening), so it's not as economical or as enjoyable to drive.
 The 308 CC is only offered in higher specification levels, so all cars come with plenty of standard equipment.